 Extension's goal in West Texas is to provide information to help producers make management decisions about their crop.
-This guide summarized some key issues that producers best understand to help them increase their success, that when he or she-particularly a first-time grower-steps away from their crop at the end of the season that they have had a good experience.
+This guide summarizes some key sunflower issues that producers best understand to help them increase their chance of success-particularly a first-time grower.

-Our observations are that too many new growers fall short in educating themselves about sunflower production, managing the crop, or having the patience to see the crop through.
-In the early years of our cropping experience in West Texas we observed too often a low-input attitude toward a significant number of acres.
+My observations are that some new sunflower growers fall short in educating themselves about sunflower production, managing the crop, or having the patience to see the crop through.
+In the early years of my cropping experience in West Texas I saw too often a lowinput attitude toward a significant number of acres.
 That has decreased considerably.
-We probably still hear a higher percentage of frustration among first-time sunflower growers than any other crop in West Texas.
-But this summary reflects some of what we have learned and know about sunflower and how to address common concerns that often arise in sunflower cropping.
+I probably still hear a higher percentage of frustration among first-time sunflower growers than other West Texas crops.
+But this summary reflects what growers and I have learned about sunflower and how to address common concerns that often arise in sunflower cropping.

-Sunflower production in West Texas, both confectionary and oilseed, has been the subject of several recurring concerns from growers.
+Sunflower production in West Texas, now primarily oilseed, has been the subject of several recurring concerns from growers.
+(Confectionary is no longer contracted but these principles apply equally if not more to confectionary sunflower.)
 These primary concerns are: